 (working) Our Story -

-We are many stories that began at different times and in different places with common themes and values.
-In the summer of 2018, through friendships and lively dialogue, we started to weave our common stories together.
-The Western Upper Peninsula Food Systems Council is the result of sharing our dreams of food resiliency, desires for equity and justice, and ultimately, our commitment to be in the service of our communities.
+We are many stories that began at different times and in different places with common themes, efforts and values.
+In the summer of 2018, through friendships, sharing meals together, and lively dialogue, we started to weave and bind our commonalities together.
+The Western Upper Peninsula Food Systems Council is the result of sharing our food resiliency dreams, desires for equity and justice, and ultimately, a commitment to be in the service of our communities.

-Our Council’s website, mission, vision, and case statement are currently under development as we use our first year to build partnerships and engage with communities and other entities in the Western Upper Peninsula, Michigan.
+Our Council’s website, mission, vision, and case statement are currently under development as we use our first year to build partnerships and engage with communities in the Western Upper Peninsula, Michigan.